MichaelDuPlessis/techteam/README.md

 All other files are helper functions and can be annoyed.

 If you need any assitance please contact me at u04515146@tuks.co.za

+The route which the page is displayed on is /status.